 The location of Bear Trail Lodge, on the trophy-class Naknek River, assures our guests will have the opportunity to fish each day during their stay.
 At our lodge, we have the best of both worlds.
 The fishing is excellent on our “home” river and the lodge is very close to many “fly-out” rivers.

 Many times throughout the season, especially when fishing big rainbow trout, the Naknek is the river of choice.
 Throughout the Bristol Bay and Lake Iliamna area, there are tremendous fishing opportunities allowing guests to see and experience the flavor of this great area.
 Our central location makes many of the remote streams very accessible and only a short flight away.
 We are near Katmai National Park and Preserve and have permits to operate on “limited access” rivers.
-Bear Trail Lodge facilitates fly-outs to take guests to different rivers throughout the area to fish for salmon, arctic char, and rainbow trout.
+Bear Trail Lodge facilitates fly-outs to take guests to different rivers throughout the area to fish for all five species of salmon, arctic char, grayling and rainbow trout.
 These adventures are included in guest package prices.

 The benefit of choosing to visit Bear Trail Lodge is whether you decide to fly-out to fish a nearby stream or stay and experience the wonders that our home river offers, your fishing day will be filled with adventure and excitement.

 Our season begins June 8th, which is the opener for the river systems and Bristol Bay comes alive.
 At our lodge you can start fishing for salmon or you can enjoy one of our many fly out locations for some dry fly, nymphing or streamer fishing for rainbow trout, arctic char, grayling and northern pike.
 We also offer many options should you want to both fish for salmon as well as do fly outs we can accommodate your needs.